garrettkinman/garrettkinman/README.md

 ### Hi there 👋

-I'm Garrett, a recent graduate in computer engineering.
+I'm Garrett, a grad student in embedded machine learning.

 ### What I'm interested in
 <!-- talk about interests, particularly technical -->